If the University believes you’ve not followed good academic practice, you will be invited for a meeting with an

 - Plagiarism - using someone else’s work without reference or citation.
 This can include buying work

-from others, (which is very serious and is known as contract cheating) or re-submitting work from another
+from others, (which is very serious and is known as contract cheating) or re-submitting work from a previous

 assessment, which is self-plagiarism.

-- Collusion - working with another or others on work which should be completed alone.
+- Collusion - working with another or others on work that should be completed alone.

 - Examination Misconduct - cheating during an exam, which can overlap with the above offences, if the exam is